Jerry Ciccoritti: Biography

 Ciccoritti co-produced, co-wrote, and directed the low-budget horror film Psycho Girls (1985).
 Several other genre films followed, eventually leading to work in episodic television and television movies.
 Ciccoritti was instrumental in developing the TV series Catwalk (1992) and Straight Up (1996) and began a secondary career as a director of big-budget television movies and miniseries with Net Worth (1995), a drama about hockey player Ted Lindsay's battles with the National Hockey League on behalf of his fellow players.
 Another popular film of Ciccoritti's that deals with Canadian history is Trudeau.

 Films

-His credits include the theatrical films The Life Before This, Blood, The Resurrection of Tony Gitone, and Paris, France.
-Television films include The Death and Life of Nancy Eaton, Net Worth, Lives of the Saints, Shania: A Life in Eight Albums, Chasing Cain, Trudeau, Victor and Dragon Boys.
+His credits include the theatrical films The Life Before This; Blood; The Resurrection of Tony Gitone; and Paris, France.
+Television films include The Death and Life of Nancy Eaton, Net Worth, Lives of the Saints, Shania: A Life in Eight Albums, Chasing Cain, Trudeau, Victor, and Dragon Boys.
 He has also directed episodic television, including Bomb Girls, Being Erica, Straight Up, ReGenesis, and King.
-In 2015, he directed episodes of the CBC situation comedy Schitt's Creek.
-In 2016, he directed the television miniseries 21 Thunder, which was expected to debut on CBC in 2017.
+In 2015, he directed episodes of the CBC sitcom Schitt's Creek.
+In 2016, he directed three episodes of the television miniseries 21 Thunder, which debuted on CBC in 2017.